Preparing a packed lunch for a picky eater

 It would be easy to repeat the same 4 favorite foods, probably my daughter wouldn’t even mind, and I would be almost sure that she would eat all her lunch.
 But instead I decided I would include new or different foods as much as possible for her to be exposed to them, in the hope that one day she will decide to try something new.

-My favorite lunch box at the moment is the Yumbox, because it allows me to give food of different textures in the same box.
-It also gives an idea of what food groups to use and also portion sizes.
-So the lunch is constructed on foods containing: carbohydrates, protein, dairy, fruit and vegetables.
+I like to use a lunchbox with separate compartments, because it allows me to give food of different textures in the same box.
+The Yumbox shown below also gives an idea of what food groups to use and guides portion sizes.
+So the lunch is constructed on foods containing: grains, protein, dairy, fruit and vegetables.
 Some foods will be a mixture of these groups of course.
 To introduce new foods with the reassurance that my daughter will still eat something, I always include enough of the foods she likes to get her through the morning.
 Then I supplement with something she might try.
 So below are a few examples and ideas…

-- Carbs and protein: peanut butter sandwich (her favourite)
+- Grains and protein: peanut butter sandwich (her favourite)

 - Dairy: Cheddar cheese and cream cheese